eighttrigrams/eighttrigrams-tutorials/README.md

     user=> (add 2 2)
     4

-One can read further Clojure scripts from Clojure script files.
+One can read other Clojure scripts from Clojure script files.
 However, there is a much better way in Clojure, where it is very easy to set up

 ## Minimal projects